vatpac-technology/sops/docs/terminal/sydney.md

 | Other aircraft: |
 | From the NORTH and EAST | 16L/34R |
 | From the SOUTH and WEST | 16R/34L |

-#### Director East and West

-Sydney Approach North (SAN) / Sydney Approach South (SAS) are required to hand-off aircraft to the appropriate Sydney Director East (SFE) / Sydney Director West (SFW) Controller on a <u>downwind heading</u>, <u>assigned</u> (or maintaining) <u>`A060`</u>.

-Note - the downwind heading is not required to be entered in the label data by SAN/SAS.

-SFW/SFE should provide aircraft an approximate 'miles to run' on first contact, to allow the aircraft to plan their descent path.

-A typical downwind will take roughly 25 track miles from the normal point have handover from SAN/SAS to SFE/SFW.

-!!! phraseology
-    "QLK402, Sydney Director, descend to A040, 25 miles to run"

-SFW/SFE may provide distance to touchdown, when transferring an aircraft to tower after the aircraft is established on their approach runway centreline (see below).

-!!! phraseology
-    "QFA490, 8 miles to touchdown, contact tower 120.5"

 #### Instrument Approach
 Aircraft joining parallel instrument approaches must remain separated from aircraft on the adjacent approach until they are established.
 This usually involves keeping aircraft vertically separated and may require aircraft to intercept the localiser/final approach course and maintain their assigned level, only allowing descent on the approach once they are established.